weiziyuan/Movie-recommendation/README.md

 To achieve the goal, we will:

-* Train the regression model with Alternating Least Squares (ALS) algorithm.
+* Train the model with Alternating Least Squares (ALS) algorithm.

 * Predict movie rating and recommend movies to users.